TamtamHero/fw-fanctrl/README.md

 # Configuration

-There is a single `config.json` file where you can configure the service.
-You need to run the install script again after editing this config, or you can directly edit the installed config at `/home/<user>/.config/fw-fanctrl/config.json` and restart the service with:
+There is a single `config.json` file located at `/home/<user>/.config/fw-fanctrl/config.json`.

+(You will need to reload the configuration with)
 ```
-sudo service fw-fanctrl restart
+fw-fanctrl --reload
 ```

 It contains different strategies, ranked from the most silent to the noisiest.
 It is possible to specify two different strategies for charging/discharging allowing for different optimization goals.
 On discharging one could have fan curve optimized for low fan speeds in order to save power while accepting a bit more heat.
 On charging one could have a fan curve that focuses on keeping the CPU from throttling and the system cool, at the expense of fan noise.
 You can add new strategies, and if you think you have one that deserves to be shared, feel free to make a PR to this repo :)

 Strategies can be configured with the following parameters: